ThuyKat/JavaScript/README.md

 message ="Hello";
 alert(message);
 ```
 - Different to const keyword, means “constants”.
-Variable cannot be reassigned.
+With const declaration, variable cannot be reassigned.
 An attempt to do so would cause an error.
-- We can also declare multiple variables in one line:
+Let allows reassign variables and declare multiple variables in one line:
 ```js
 let user = 'John', age = 25, message = 'Hello';
 ```